 - Wander around Lauterbrunnen for amazing views, including 1000-foot-high Staubbach Falls, in one of the world’s most spectacular glaciated valleys.

-- Or walk Mürren to Griesalp one way 10 miles, 3000-4000 feet gain, then take the Kiental bus out.
-Optionally stay overnight in Griesalp and continue walking from Griesalp to Kandersteg.
+- Or walk from Mürren to Griesalp one way 10 miles, 3000-4000 feet gain, then take the Kiental bus out.
+Optionally stay overnight in Griesalp and continue walking from Griesalp to Kandersteg, following the Via Alpina.

 - We loved hiking to the quiet retreat of Berghotel Obersteinberg, which offers tremendous views of waterfalls and peaks in Upper Lauterbrunnen Valley, spotlit at sunset.
 Lit by candle light at night, this romantic escape built in the 1880s recalls an earlier era without power.
 The main luxuries here are flush toilets down the hall, and traditional Swiss hot meals.
 The private double rooms lack electricity, and bowls of water serve as bath and sink.
 Obersteinberg is a 2-hour walk from Stechelberg, or 4 hours from Mürren.
 From Obersteinberg, don’t miss the 2-3 hours round trip to the deep-blue tarn of Oberhornsee in the upper glacial basin, beneath snowcapped Grosshorn, Breithorn and Tschingelhorn.